 Re-enactment of The Battle

-The James and Ann Whitall House is open seasonally, from April through mid-October, Thursday through Sunday, from 1pm to 4pm.
-One Sunday a month, the House and Fort offerspecial programs focusing on an aspect of the park's history.
-Ever wonder how people made clothes in the 1700"s?
+One Sunday a month, the house and fort offer special programs focusing on an aspect of the park's history.
+Ever wonder how people made clothes in the 1700's?
 What was it like to be a Revolutionary soldier?
 How did women prepare meals?
 Why is Fort Mercer so important to Revolutionary history?
 Heritage Days are always family friendly and filled with great activities for everyone to enjoy.

 We routinely offer special tours to elementary and secondary schools, home schoolers, summer camps, scouts, and senior community centers and homes.
 Have a particular interest in early American history?
 Let us know and we can tailor a tour just for you.
 Our knowledgeable docents are experts in Revolutionary history and early American life.
 After your tour, Red Bank Park offers scenic picnic pavilions for groups to relax and enjoy magnificent views of the Delaware River.